stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 2. Select one that satisfies the requirements of the application.

-3. Create a _logical device_ for the selected physical device.
+3. Create a logical device for the selected physical device.

 4. Retrieve the required work queues.

-For our demo we need to choose a device that supports presentation so we will also extend the _desktop_ library to create a window and a Vulkan rendering surface.
+For our demo we need to choose a device that supports presentation so the _desktop_ library will be extended to create a window and a Vulkan rendering surface.
+We _could_ use Vulkan extensions to implement the surface from the ground up but it makes sense to take advantage of the platform-independant implementation.
+The disadvantage of this approach is that the logic becomes a little convoluted as the surface and Vulkan components are slightly inter-dependant, but this seems an acceptable trade-off.

 ---